apify/apify-docs/docs/proxy/residential_proxy/examples.md

 ### [](#single-ip-address) Single IP address

-Use a single session with an IP address from Germany for the whole run.
+Use a single session with an IP address from Germany (DE) for the whole run.

 ```marked-tabs
 <marked-tab header="PuppeteerCrawler" lang="javascript">